nikolashn/basque/MANUAL.md

 - Arrays can be casted to other array types of the same size, e.g. `u64[3]` can be casted to `i8[24]`.

 ### Functions
 Func (function) is a type that represents procedures.
 The return type of a func can be any type assignable to a variable, or `void` (representing no return value).
-Funcs may have optional parameters, similar to as in C++.
+Funcs may have optional parameters, similar to as in C++, and they may be defined in any scope.

 A set of functions are available for use by default in a Basque program.
 These are called the core functions; more information about them is in a later section.